abdulbaqui/SalesPurchase/README.md

 ```
 Now as you have sucessfully activated your virtual environment lets move
 toward installing dependencies.
 Now run the following bash command in your activated
-envirnment this will install your project dependencies.
+environment this will install your project dependencies.

 Navigate to Registration directory
 ```bash